Meet Our New Innovation

 Here, you need to set your website’s Default language and Translation Language.

 You see that we’ve defined our Translation Language ‘Spanish‘.
-You can set your one.
+You can set your own.

 • www.example.com/es/